What is the Independent Workforce?

-The independent workforce is comprised of nearly 42 million people who work as contractors, consultants, freelancers, entrepreneurs, and more.
+Independents are the 64.6 million people in the US who work as contractors, consultants, freelancers, and entrepreneurs.
 This fast-growing population includes all age ranges, genders, skill sets, and income levels, and spans many different segments of our economy from app-based commodity service like on-demand drivers, to graphic designers, government consultants, and personal finance experts.

-Many independent professionals seek out self-employment in order to pursue a passion—getting personal satisfaction from their work is something that is very important to them.
+Many independent workers seek out self-employment to pursue a passion—getting personal satisfaction from their work is something that is very important to them.
 They operate as their own business entity, are experts in their industry, openly market their services, and decide when, where, and how they work.

 Because independent professionals are experts in their industry, they can afford to be selective when it comes to choosing the clients they work with.
-According to our research, 46% of independents say they have a lot of choice when it comes to choosing their clients, and 36% say they have some choice.
-Because they have such control over how they work, the large majority of independent professionals say they are very satisfied with their client relationships.
+According to our research, 93% of independents say they have some or a lot of choice when it comes to picking the clients they work with.
+Because they have such control over how they work, most independent professionals say they are very satisfied with their client relationships

 Today, more and more workers are pursuing the independent route and it is becoming increasingly beneficial for businesses to engage independent talent to fulfill project needs that require in-demand, specialized skills.
 This also means that the competition for this talent is quickly increasing.

 Independent professionals provide great benefits to businesses including staffing flexibility, better control over employment costs, and access to in-demand skills without adding to company payroll.
-This population is only going to continue to grow—we predict that more than half of the workforce will be, or will have worked as an independent by 2027—and it will become increasingly advantageous for businesses to make use of this valuable pool of talent.
+This population is only going to continue to grow, and it will become increasingly advantageous for businesses to make use of this valuable pool of talent.

 Up next: 5 Strategic Characteristics of a Scalable Independent Workforce Program